FbF/Instafilter/README.md

 - Improve interface
 - Implement more photoshop functions in imagemagick
 	- Implement 'curves' properly by using polynomial regression to get the coefficients needed for imagick's FX function
-- Abstract to separate from Image class
+- Abstract and decouple from Image class
+- Make composer/packagist compatible

+# Thanks

+- FuelPHP for use of (parts of) their image class.
+- Daniel Box for his Photoshop actions for instram filters (http://dbox.tumblr.com/post/5426249009/instagram-filters-as-photoshop-actions)